Seesam24601/TAMMI/docs/functions.md

 ### Defaults

 By default this is the `inflation` function.
 This updates the `cost` column  to reflect the inflation that is expected to occur between `current_year` and `start_year`.
 Inflation is calculated as occuring at `inflation_rate` starting at `start_year` and compounding annually.
 The results are rounded to two decimal places.
 This has the optional input parameter of `inflation_rate`.
 By default `inflation_rate` is 0.3.

+For more information about changing the `inflation_rate` see the section on Function Parameters above.

 ## Necessary Actions